Skip to Content

 Instructions

 • Generously coat the lamb chops with two tablespoons of olive oil, garlic, salt, and pepper.
-Let them sit at room temperature to marinate for 30 minutes.
+Set them aside at room temperature for 30 minutes.

 • Warm a cast iron skillet over medium heat for 1-2 minutes.
-Add one tablespoon of oil and two sprigs of rosemary to the pan.
+Then, add one tablespoon of oil to the pan.

 • Work in batches to cook the lamb.
-Add two shoulder chops to the pan away from you and cook them for 4-5 minutes on each side until they reach 145°F (63°C).
-Repeat with the remaining chops.
+Nestle two shoulder chops into the pan away from you to avoid hot splatter.
+Set the rosemary on top and sear for 4-5 minutes on each side until they reach 145°F (63°C), the safe temperature for lamb.

-• Remove them from heat and let them rest for 10 minutes before serving.
+• Remove the chops from heat and let them rest on a cutting board for 5-10 minutes before serving.

 Notes